NetEase/airtest/README.md

 ```
 pip install -U git+https://github.com/blackair/airtest.git
 ```

+Other python lib requirements which may not resolved by pip.

+* numpy
+* pillow
+* opencv
+* androidviewclient

 `androidviewclient` is not working well with pip, you have to install it with `easy_install`.

 `pillow` is also needed.